kamenoseiji/ALMA_Py3/README.md

 - How to use
   + Run with casa -c
   + Run with option -h to show help.
-  + For example, 'casa -c ~/ALMA_Py3/checkBP.py -h' will show:
+  + For example, running

+casa -c ~/ALMA_Py3/checkBP.py -h

+  will show:

 Usage: checkBP.py [options]